lucaspatraodev/lucaspatraodev/README.md

 ## 🕒 What I'm Currently Doing

-* 🔭 Currently, I'm a Computer Science student at UAM and a freelance professional, actively seeking a       full-time position.
+* 🔭 Currently, I'm a Computer Science student at Universidade de Santo Amaro and a freelance professional, actively seeking a full-time position.
 * ⚡ Freelancer specializing in custom solutions for clients.
 * 💼 Currently seeking new opportunities to contribute my expertise and passion to exciting projects.